vinusv/tldr/README.md

 ## About Me
 ### Professional
-- I have been with SN TPS since 2016 and in this role since 2018.
+- I have been worked with Cognizant, ADP and Springer Nature prior to being part of FullContact.
-- Before SN TPS I have had the opportunity to work with different technologies/frameworks/methodologies/people/cultures.
+- Before FullContact I have had the opportunity to work with different technologies/frameworks/methodologies/people/cultures.

 ### Personal
 <sup>And also a tip to the topics that you can engage with me on</sup>